Preheating after Multifield Inflation with Nonminimal Couplings, I: Covariant Formalism and Attractor Behavior: Couplings and Background Dynamics

 We consider a simple, renormalizable form for the potential in the Jordan frame, \beq \tilde{V} (\phi, \chi) = \frac{\lambda_\phi}{4} \phi^4 + \frac{g}{2} \phi^2 \chi^2 + \frac{ \lambda_\chi}{4} \chi^4 . \eeq We take $\lambda_I > 0$ and neglect bare masses $m_I^2$, in order to focus on effects from the quartic self-couplings and direct interaction terms within a parameter space of manageable size.
 The effects from nonzero $m_I^2$ may be incorporated using the methods developed here.

 Several types of considerations may be used to bound the range of $\xi_I$ of interest.
 Perhaps most fundamentally, vacuum stability (under renormalization-group flow) requires $\xi_I \geq - 0.03$ \cite{MossXi}.
 Meanwhile, earlier studies of single-field models had found that $\vert \xi \vert \leq 10^{-3}$ for $\xi < 0$ in order to yield sufficient inflation \cite{Futamase,Salopek,Fakir,Makino,DKnGET}.
+These constraints leave a very narrow window of parameter space for $\xi_I < 0$ that could still be viable.
+Moreover, as we will see below, the behavior of such models with $\vert \xi_I \vert \ll 1$ tends to show only modest departures from the well-studied minimally coupled case, whereas qualitatively new behavior arises for $\vert \xi_I \vert \gg 1$.
 Hence we restrict attention here to positive couplings, $\xi_I > 0$.